 Following are descriptions of the student fees that MSUM collects.
 The choices any student makes to use or access any service, participate or view any activity, or make use of any activity funded facility or equipment, will not be a reason to grant an appeal or waiver of any fee.
-If you have an opinion you care to share or would like to get involved in the student fee process, please contact the Student Senate at email@example.com or 218.477.2150.
+If you have an opinion you care to share or would like to get involved in the student fee process, please contact Student Senate, 218.477.2150.

 Financial support for MSUM varsity athletics including:

 - Men’s & Women’s Track & Field

 - Funding for Cheer and Dance Programs

 - Funding for Athletic Department Strength and Conditioning

 - Funding for Athletic Training and student interns

 - Funding for teams who qualify for the post season